Learn the basic definition and history of silver coins.

 Silver coins are both durable and long lasting.
-Although .999 fine silver coins may tarnish with exposure to air they are not subject to decay or deterioration when safely stored.
+Although .999 fine silver coins may tarnish with exposure to air, they are not subject to decay or deterioration when safely stored.

 What are silver coins worth?
 What is a silver coin worth?

-According to former Nobel Prize winning economist Milton Friedman, “The major monetary metal in history is silver, not gold.”
+According to former Nobel Prize-winning economist Milton Friedman, “The major monetary metal in history is silver, not gold.”

-Although silver in coinage does not circulate like it did before 1965 AD, today millions of investors the world over buy silver coins and other silver bullion products as a long term investment and preservation of purchasing power.
+Although silver in coinage does not circulate as it did before 1965 AD, today millions of investors the world over buy silver coins and other silver bullion products as a long term investment and preservation of purchasing power.

 Thus silver coins will always hold value regardless of whether they are not highly collectible or numismatic in rarity.

-What is a Silver Coin made of?
+What is a Silver Coin made from?